 The ISOWEEKNUM function accepts a date and returns the ISO week number (1 through 54) of that date.
-The date must be in a valid format, so you have to use the DATE function, wrap it in quotes, or use a cell reference to a cell containing a date.
+The date must be in a valid format, so you must use the DATE function, wrap it in quotes, or use a cell reference to a cell containing a date.

 An ISO week starts on Monday.
 The first week of the year is the first week containing a Thursday.
 Use the WEEKNUM function for similar functionality for non-ISO week numbers.

 If your days, months, and years are in different cells, use the DATE function to combine them.

 date– The date for which you want the ISO week number.
-This is required.
+This date is required.

 DATE – Takes separate year, month, and day values and returns them as a date